bottlesdevs/documentation/components/runners.md

 It contains several patches for specific gaming titles support, implements [OpenVR](https://partner.steamgames.com/doc/features/steamvr/openvr) support and integrates dxvk (installable on wine from the bottle preferences page).

-The Proton runner can be installed from the Bottles Preferences page and choosen on bottle creation selecting the Custom Environment.
+The Proton runner can be installed from the Bottles Preferences page and chosen on a bottle creation by selecting the Custom Environment.
 You can also switch from Wine to Proton at any time by changing your bottle preferences.

 {% hint style="warning" %}
 We personally recommend using the Proton runner only in special cases where there is a patch for a specific video game.
 However, **Valve collaborates in the development of Wine** and many of the features integrated into Proton are also available in the latest versions of Wine.